archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

   * Repositories -- The main mechanism for partitioning the ArchivesSpace system.
-For example, an instance might contain one repository for each section of an organisation, or one repository for each major collection.
+For example, an instance might contain one repository for each section of an organization, or one repository for each major collection.

   * Users -- An entity that uses the system--often a person, but